shwetanshusingh2/aws/README.md

 Installing :

 1)Pycharm : Download Pycharm and install it.

 2)Python : Download Python and install it.

 3)AWS CloudFormation : In PyCharm , Install AWS CloudFormation package to use AWS CloudFormation in it.

 4)AWS ToolKit : In PyCharm , Install AWS ToolKit package to use AWS ToolKit in it.

 5)Jenkins : install jenkins on the system and configure it for using github integration.

-Deployment :
+Deployment using jenkins:

 step 1: go to new item , give name for the project and select create using pipeline in it